GeorgeCiesinski/blog/_posts/2022-01-16-starting-simidex-api.markdown

 ### API

-An API is an Application Point Interface.
+An API is an **A**pplication **P**oint **I**nterface.
 It is a set of definitions and protocols for building and integrating application software.
 It establishes the content required from the consumer or client (request) and the content required by the producer (response).

 ### REST